anirbanroydas/sphinxSimDoc/sampledoc/index.rst

 .. |SphinxSimDoc| image:: _static/sphinx.png
     :alt: SphinxSimDoc

-A collection of simple docs build from scratch using sampledocs from `Sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_ and also by using `Sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_.
+A collection of simple docs built from scratch using sampledocs from `Sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_ and also by using `Sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_.

 Introduction
 ============